-Type: Three types of characters are identified, C-Consonant, V-Vowel and H-Halanth Class: The class to which the character belongs.
-These class labels can be effectively used to write a rule representing a broad set of characters.
-Phoneme: The default phonetic representation of the character.
+- Character: The orthographic representation of the character. - Type: Three types of characters are identified, C-Consonant, V-Vowel and H-Halanth - Class: The class to which the character belongs.
+These class labels can be effectively used to write a rule representing a broad set of characters. - Phoneme: The default phonetic representation of the character.

 Type gives a broad classification of the characters while Class mainly classifies the C type characters (consonants) into different clusters like KA, CA, TA, tA, PA and YA.
 Some examples of the default mapping are shown in Figure 5.

 3.2.
+Tamil G2P Rule Base

-Rule Base for Tamil G2P The Rule Base contains a set of rules that modify the default mapping of the characters based on the context in which a particular phone occurs.
+The Rule Base is a set of rules that modify the default mapping of the characters based on the context in which a particular phoneme occurs.
 Specific contexts are matched using rules.
 The system triggers the rule that best fits the current context.
 The rule format is given below.

-Figure 3(a) Examples of Inter-word rules in Tamil (b) /p/ /p/ becoming /pp/ (pl) Format: $\alpha_1 \alpha_2 \dots \alpha_m \{ \beta_1 \beta_2 \dots \beta_n \}$ Example: VOW KA VOW $\{ \text{K:1:X R:2:g K:3:X } \}$ α_i Class label of the ith character as defined in the character phone mapping.
-Together, these α_i s represent the context that is being matched. β_j jth action specification node.
-Each such node has the form: Action Type:Pos:Phoneme Str Action_Type This field specifies the type of this action performed at this node.
+Figure 3(a) Examples of Inter-word rules (b) /p/ /p/ becoming /pp/ (pl)

+Format: $\alpha_1 \alpha_2 \dots \alpha_m \{ \beta_1 \beta_2 \dots \beta_n \}$ Example: VOW KA VOW { K:1:X R:2:g K:3:X } α_i Class label of the ith character as defined in the character phone mapping.
+Together these α_i s represent the context that is being matched.

+β_j jth action specification node.
+Each such node has the form:

+Action Type Action Type:Pos:Phoneme Str

+This field specifies the type of this action performed at this node.
 Possible values are K (Keep), R (Replace), I (Insert) and A (Append).
-Pos The index of the character being covered by the context of the rule $(1 \le Pos \le m)$ Phoneme_Str represents phoneme string output by this action node.
+Pos The index of the character being covered by the context of the rule ($l \leq$ $Pos \leq m$) Phoneme_Str represents phoneme string output by this action node.

-The example rule given above says that if the grapheme /k/(/k/ belongs to class KA) appears between two vowels (VOW KA VOW), keep the first character (vowel) as it is (K:1:X), replace the second character(/k/) with /g/(R:2:g) and keep the third character (vowel) as it is (K:3:X).
+The example rule given above says that if the grapheme /k/(/k/ belongs to class KA) appears between two vowels (VOW KA VOW), keep the first character (vowel) as it is (K:1:X), replace the second character(/k/) with /g/(R:2:g) and keep the third character (vowel) as it is(K:3:X).